Recras/recras-wordpress-plugin/readme.txt

 3. The Recras blocks in Gutenberg

 == Changelog ==

+= 6.3.4 =
+* Improve choosing a start time when displaying package programme
+* Fix display of voucher templates with a validity set to a certain date, instead of a number of days
+* Load book process script differently
+* Updated "Tested up to" version to 6.8
+* Plugin now requires WP 6.6 or higher

 = 6.3.3 =
 * Update "Fix book process datepicker styling" styles to latest version